DPDK/dpdk/doc/guides/nics/fm10k.rst

 feature works only on PF.

-To enable this feature, the user should pass a devargs parameter to the eal like "-w 84:00.0,enable_ftag=1", and the application should make sure an appropriate FTAG is inserted for every frame on TX side.
+To enable this feature, the user should pass a devargs parameter to the eal like "-a 84:00.0,enable_ftag=1", and the application should make sure an appropriate FTAG is inserted for every frame on TX side.

 Vector PMD for FM10K